galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 Then, to associate your occurrences to the environmental data, you'll have to choose the number of points to sample.
 This will cross

-For our study we made a `Minimum convex polygon` background extent with a `"buffer area"` of `1 degree` and use `100000` backgound points.
+For our study we made a `Minimum convex polygon` background extent with a `buffer area` of `1 degree` and use `100000` backgound points.

 ## Partition Occurrence Data